Yes, even if you’re trying to lose weight…

 Are liquid at room temperature and most commonly found in fish, shellfish, pastured meat, algae, grains, legumes, nuts and seeds.

-It’s commonly believed that human beings evolved on diets consisting mostly of marine life, wild game and/or inland plants, which provided abundant omega-3 and other unprocessed fats.
+It’s commonly believed that human beings evolved on diets consisting mostly of marine life, wild game and/or inland plants.
+This provided abundant omega-3 and other unprocessed fats.

-Early humans (and many hunter-gatherer groups today) consumed all parts of animals; This included fattier tissues like organs, blubber or brains, and the eggs from fish, fowl, and reptiles.
+Early humans (and many hunter-gatherer groups today) likely consumed all parts of the animal as well.
+This included fattier tissues like organs, blubber or brains, and the eggs from fish, fowl, and reptiles.

 This is theorized to have resulted in an omega-6 (ω−6)/omega-3 (ω−3) ratio that was around 1:1.
 Who knows?